Functional Safety Automotive training is a four-day training & certification course hosted in partnership with SGS-TÜV.

 Supporting Processes & Optional AFSP Personal Certification Exam

 On the morning of Day 4 training, kVA will present critical supporting processes including tool qualification, component qualification, and freedom-from-interference guidelines.
 In the afternoon participants have the option to achieve AFSP “Automotive Functional Safety Professional” qualification.
-This two hour written exam consists of both multiple-choice and essay-style questions.
+This two hour written exam consists of all multiple-choice questions.

 - Confidence in the Use of Software Tools